Climbing the 1,260 Steps to Tiger Cave Temple, Krabi

 View from Tiger Cave Temple Krabi

-Once we reached the top, we were treated to stunning 360 views of the surrounding area.
-The temple itself was staggering, with gold, ornate detailing and impressive Buddha statues peppered around the site.
-The sky was dark and stormy, and I personally think this made the temple look even better — dark and mysterious against the black sky.
+Once we reached the top, we were treated to stunning 360° views of the surrounding area.
+The temple itself was staggering, with gold, ornate detailing, and impressive Buddha statues peppered around the site.
+The sky was dark and stormy, and I personally think this made the temple look even better.

 Tiger Cave Temple Krabi